Dave-team/Knowledge-base/Communication.md

 - When explaining complex things, visualize it with an easy to understand example.
 Explain your logic step by step.
 - When I'm not in a clear thought process I tend to end what I was saying with 'Yeah'.
 Instead end withm ‘Does that make sense?’ (especially because you already know your logic wasn't spot on any longer)
 - Why / How / What is a good comms approach
+- Context should always come first.
+In standups, don't talk about your status.
+Take a step back: what is the project?
+Why are we doing this / what is the So What?
+What is the approach?
+Then what is the status?